la2050/archive/_projects/2014/agents-for-change-initiative-for-seniors-in-los-angeles.md

   resources_technical: '0'
   resources_communityoutreach: '1'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - Central LA
+    - 'Mid-City MacArthur Park Area, Hollywood and Echo Park' Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
   impact_metrics: >-
     The AGEnts for Change Initiative is a volunteer intensive program and through its efforts will increase the number of seniors involved as